-- 10.4.4 Return to Work.
+10.4.4 Return to Work.
 Return to work shall be concurrent with the beginning of the employment year or the second semester starting date, unless there is mutual agreement between the Teacher and principal to a different date.
-See Section 10.16 regarding job assignments on return. - 10.5 Personal Leave.
+See Section 10.17 regarding job assignments on return.

+10.5 Personal Leave.
 Four (4) days of personal leave shall be made available for each Teacher annually.
-No more than two (2) days of personal leave may be used consecutively.
-At the end of each year any unused personal leave days will be carried over into the Teacher's sick leave balance.
-Personal leave may be used at the Teacher's discretion with no requirement to give a reason with the exception of the following special days: - In-service days; - Large scale assessment days (such as CSAP, MAP, ACT); - Days falling immediately before or after school holidays; and, - First and last day of school for students.
+Personal leave may be used at the Teacher's discretion with no requirement to give a reason with the exception of the following special days:

+- In-service days; - Large scale assessment days (such as CMAS, MAP, ACT); - Days falling immediately before or after school holidays; and, - First and last day of school for students.